mzdun/proj-flow/README.md

 ## Installation

-To create a new project with _C++ flow_, first install it using pip:
+To create a new project with _Project Flow_, first install it using pip:

 ```sh
 (.venv) $ pip install proj-flow
 ```

-Every project created with _C++ flow_ has a self-bootstrapping helper script, which will install `proj-flow` if it is needed, using either current virtual environment or switching to a private virtual environment (created inside `.flow/.venv` directory).
+Every project created with _Project Flow_ has a self-bootstrapping helper script, which will install `proj-flow` if it is needed, using either current virtual environment or switching to a private virtual environment (created inside `.flow/.venv` directory).
 This is used by the GitHub workflow in the generated